 First UK Broadcast : 28 October – 18 November 1978.

-Plot : The Doctor and Romana visit an ancient standing stone circle, on a Cornwall moor; whilst looking for the 3rd part of the Key-To-Time.
+Plot : The Doctor and Romana, visit an ancient standing stone circle, on a Cornwall moor; whilst looking for the third part of the Key-To-Time.

 Whats bad : The change in pace and tone – halfway through, won’t be to everyone’s liking.
-The last part feels drawn out.
+The third act – feels drawn out.

-Review With Spoilers : The Stones Of Blood is the 3rd Key-To-Time story, following The Ribos Operation and The Pirate Planet.
+Review With Spoilers : The Stones Of Blood is the third Key-To-Time story, following The Ribos Operation and The Pirate Planet.

-It’s a hark back to the Hinchcliffe era, with a dark gothic moor setting.
-Bringing in stone circles, druid worshipping and human sacrifice.
-Contrasting this, with the second half; which is largely studio based and set on a hyper-space prison spaceship.
+It’s a hark back to the darker, more gothic Hinchcliffe era; with a dark gothic, wierd local village and moor setting.
+Bringing in, stone circles, druid worshipping – and human sacrifice.
+Contrasting this, with the second half; which is set on a hyper-space prison-spaceship.

 It sounds ridiculous to imagine huge boulders attacking people, to harvest their blood.
-However, it is portrayed just the right way here; with fleeting glimpses.
-Infact, the image of the Ogri bursting through the door of a house to attack someone; is chillingly memorable.
+However, they are portrayed cleverly here to actually make them mysterious and threatening.
+With fleeting glimpses and shadow movements.
+Infact, the image of the Ogri bursting through the door of a house – to attack someone; is chillingly memorable.

-To some, the Ogri might look ridiculous but it has to stand as testament to the charm of Who, to take a British staple – like standing stone circles and give them an alien monster twist.
+To some, the Ogri might look ridiculous but it has to stand – as testament to the charm of Doctor Who.
+That they could take a British cultural landmark – like standing-stone circles and give them a Doctor Who alien monster twist.

-Some nice touches on the prisonship, include; prison cells which house past monsters.
-One of the Androids from The Android Invasion and even a dead Wirrn from The Ark In Space.
+Some nice touches on the prison-ship.
+Include prison-cells, which house past featured monsters of Doctor Who One of the Androids from The Android Invasion is seen and even a dead Wirrn – from The Ark In Space.

-It is in this change – between gothic first part and sci-fi second part, that draw a nice contrast in proceedings.
-However, the 4th part of the story does feel drawn out; as the story runs out of steam – at part 3 end.
+It is, in this change – between gothic first half and sci-fi second half, that draw a nice contrast – in proceedings.

 “I always thought that druidism was foundered by John Aubrey in the 17th century as a joke!
 He had a great sense of humor, John Aubrey!”

-There is a nice change down in the 3rd part, where the Orgi take a backseat, to the true villain of this piece; Cessair Of Diplos and to some degree – the Megara -for threatening to kill the Doctor.
+There is a nice change down in tone, in the 3rd episode; where the Orgi take a backseat, to the true villain of this piece; Cessair Of Diplos and to some degree – the Megara – for threatening to kill the Doctor.

-For the first 3 parts, The Stones Of Blood has to be commended for being a strong episode of Who; with some of the most inventive monsters ever featured.
+For the first 3 episodes, The Stones Of Blood has to be commended for being a strong episode of Doctor Who; with some of the most inventive monsters, ever featured.

-It’s interesting, watching how the writers “deal” with K9; by having him smashed up by the Ogri, whilst trying to defend the Doctor so that the Doctor can’t use K9 – as a “get-put-of-jail-free” card.
+It’s interesting, watching how the writers “deal” with the threat of K9.
+By having him smashed up by the Ogri, whilst trying to defend the Doctor; so that the Doctor, can’t use K9 – as a “get-out-of-jail-free” card.